 Not all passwordless authentication solutions are created equal

-A truly passwordless solution doesn’t rely on knowledge factor like passwords or memorized secrets for authentication.
+A completely passwordless solution doesn’t rely on knowledge factor like passwords or memorized secrets for authentication.
 Instead, it relies on other stronger factors like possession and inherence which are harder to replicate, disable or eavesdrop on.
-This unique capability enables a truly passwordless solution to effectively eliminate all password-based threats, including phishing, dictionary and key logger attacks, brute force, and credential stuffing.
+This unique capability enables a completely passwordless solution to effectively eliminate all password-based threats, including phishing, dictionary and key logger attacks, brute force, and credential stuffing.